Ian Knot, Ian's Fast Shoelace Knot

 Starting Knot as shown, then hold the laces as pictured.
 The right (blue) lace is held

-between the right thumb and forefinger whilst the left (yellow) lace is held
+between the right thumb and forefinger while the left (yellow) lace is held

 around the left thumb and forefinger, using the other fingers of the left hand to hold the lace taut.